Areebkhan02/RISCV-Architecture/README.md

-# Computer Architecture Project
+# RISCV Architecture
-Project Repository for Computer Architecture Project
+Repository for RISCV Processor Single and Multi Cycle